cotoglinee470/machinefacts/README.md

-The Nash Motors Company, founded in 1916, gained popularity in the 1920s with models like the Nash Advanced Six, known for their innovative engineering and comfortable ride.
+The Ford Model T, which had dominated the automotive market in the previous decade, ceased production in 1927, marking the end of an era for the iconic "Tin Lizzie."